The Product Development Process | MAKO Design + Invent

 • Adapting the design of a bag to be able to fit dividers for more space and organization.

-• Modifying an extensive skincare line into a simple routine.
+• Modifying an extensive skincare line into a simpler routine.

-• Placing the idea of boxers into another use, such as a line for women who want to feel more comfortable.
+• Providing another use for boxers, such as a line for women who want to feel more comfortable.

-• Revolutionize a dog toy that has the capability of never being able to rip quickly.
+• Developing a dog toy that has the capability of never being able to rip quickly.

 Stage 1: Ideation Featuring Dherse

-Dherese: The Ring Keeper is specially designed to keep your rings and other small things safely secured when you’re on the go.
+Dhérèse: The Ring Keeper was invented by one of MAKO’s clients and is specially designed to keep your rings and other small things safely secured when you’re on the go.

 Stage 2: Research

-Product Validation is a series of questions that need to be solved through market research and is an incredibly important step of the product development process.
+Product Validation is the next step you need to complete and involves answering a series of questions that need to be solved through market research.
+It is an incredibly important step in the product development process.

-The first one would be to investigate if the product will circulate enough interest to gain profit and traction.
-Not to mention, if there is already a product that features similar troubleshooting attributes.
-You can do this by using tools and mediums such as:
+First, you need to investigate if the product will circulate enough interest to gain profit and traction, as well as if there is already a product that features similar troubleshooting attributes.
+You can do this through a myriad of ways and tools such as:

 • Employing artificial intelligence to better understand trends happening in that market

-On top of that, it’s important to use platforms like Upvoty.
-You will have the ability to form an organized space to receive user feedback and update consumers on the progress along the way.
+On top of that, it’s important to use platforms like Upvoty to collect instant feedback.
+These tools afford you the ability to form an organized space to receive user feedback and update consumers on the progress of your product throughout your journey.

 Stage 3: Planning

-Just like providing a preface in a novel, creating a roadmap can be advantageous when prepping for the prototype.
-The main points to include are the product vision, strategy, requirements, product plan, markers, and metrics.
-Also, you will be able to break down goals, material for stakeholders, important functionality requirements for the consumers, and checkpoints to keep everyone in the loop, and measure all elements evenly.
+Just like providing a preface in a novel, creating a roadmap can be advantageous when prepping for the first prototype.
+The main points you should comprehensively plan are the product vision, product strategy, material requirements, customer journey, markers, and metrics.
+You will also be able to break down goals, material for stakeholders, important functionality requirements for the consumers, and checkpoints to keep everyone in the loop while measuring all elements evenly.

 Planning A Road Map Is Apart Of The Product Development Planning Phase